itaybel/PwnableWalkthrough/Grotesque.md

 This challenge is really similar to coin1, but now we can't use the previous scale result.
 One important thing to notice is that 2^C <= N.
-This is important because this allows us to separate the scales into `C` different groups, where the i'th groups contains all the numbers which have their i'th bit on.
+This is important because this allows us to separate the scales into `C` different groups, where the i'th group contains all the numbers which have their i'th bit on.
-This way, the server will give us `C` weights, where the i'th weight is divisible by 10 if and only if the i'th bit is on on the targeted number. this way we can go thorugh each group (we'll call it the i'th group) if the weight isn't divisible by 10 we know that the i'th bit is on , so we add 2*i to the number.
+This way, the server will give us `C` weights, where the i'th weight is divisible by 10 if and only if the i'th bit is on in the targeted number. this way we can go thorugh each group (we'll call it the i'th group) and if the weight isn't divisible by 10 we know that the i'th bit is on , so we add 2*i to the number.
 At the end, we send this number.
 Exploit:
 ```py